xcambar/huggybear/README.md

 }

 var ppl = new People();
-// They following will throw a TypeError, obviously ppl.on('eventName', function () {});
+// The following will throw a TypeError, obviously ppl.on('eventName', function () {});

 //This is the HuggyBear way:
-pplEventEmitter = huggyBear.claim('EventEmitter');
+pplEventEmitter = huggyBear.claim(ppl, 'EventEmitter');
 pplEventEmitter.on('eventName', function () {}); //OK
 ````

-> Of course, thos will work with any object
+> Of course, this will work with any object
 >
 > You don't have to put it in the constructor, of course.
 > You're free to add functionnality whenever you need to.